 German Shepherds are highly intelligent and require lots of exercise and mental stimulation in order to keep them away from boredom and the poor behaviours that can stem from that.
-He bonds extremely well with his handler and has good recall off the lead.
+They are alert dogs by nature and can develop guarding traits.They bond extremely well with their owners but if managed correctly guarding tendencies can be avoided.